thibaut-neoledge/azure-docs.fr-fr/articles/security/azure-security-data-encryption-best-practices.md

 <properties
-   pageTitle="Meilleures pratiques en matière de chiffrement et de sécurité des données | Microsoft Azure" description="Cet article détaille les meilleures pratiques en matière de chiffrement et de sécurité des données, à l’aide de capacités Azure intégrées." services="security" documentationCenter="na" authors="YuriDio"
+   pageTitle="Data Security and Encryption Best Practices | Microsoft Azure" description="This article provides a set of best practices for data security and encryption using built in Azure capabilities." services="security" documentationCenter="na" authors="YuriDio"